jecksolovyev/io.centredo.docs/docs/source/pages/apiIntegration/methods/documentsForSign.rst

 Get document(s) for sign
 ========================

-Customer can sign document if document has signature field inside assigned to the particular customer.
-Using this endpoint customer can get the list of the documents to sign.
-To get documents list for sign customer should send the following api request.
+You can sign document if document has signature field inside assigned to the particular customer.
+Using this endpoint you can get the list of the documents to sign.
+To get documents list for sign you should send the following api request:

 Request
 =======